Ladzboy65/DarkMythos/README.md

 ## Spells

-- Botanical Maturity - Use to auto-grow saplings, wheat, melon, or pumpkin
+- Botanical Maturity - Use to auto-grow saplings, wheat, melon, or pumpkin.
+With a diamond block enhancer, it will attempt to grow an entire connected area of crops.
 - Tree Feller - Breaks a tree/leaves with one hit.
 - Iron Touch - Use to turn any block into an iron block
 - Gold Touch - Use to turn any block into an gold block